jatinj615/weather_app/README.md

 ## Installation and Running
 Only prerequisite to run the application is <b>Docker</b>.
 Install from the official website <a href="https://docs.docker.com/compose/install/">link</a><br>
-After installing Docker run the command  <code>docker-compose up</code>.
+After installing Docker run the command  <code>docker-compose up -d</code>.
+To view the logs of the containers use the command <code>docker-compose logs</code>.

 ### Unit Tests
 Unit tests for the endpoints and API can be found in the given path - <code>base_dir/city/tests/</code><br>